carpentries/committees/README.md

 # The Carpentries Committees

-A repository with templates and documentation for The Carpentries committees; committees may hold their public documentation and host pages in separate locations.
+This repository holds templates and documentation to help with the creation of The Carpentries committees; committees may hold their public documentation and host pages in separate locations.

+Committee proposals may be submitted by filing [an issue](/issues) on this reporitory and notifying [The Carpentries Core Team](mailto:team@carpentries.org).

 ## Past & Current Committees